Angel Khanyile: Parliamentary career

 Prior to the 2019 general election, Khanyile was placed 52nd on the DA's national list and 3rd on the party's regional Mpumalanga list.
 She won a full term in parliament at the election on 8 May 2019.
 Soon after, on 5 June, she was appointed as Shadow Deputy Minister of Home Affairs by Mmusi Maimane, the DA leader.

 On 2 July 2019, Joe McGluwa, the then-Shadow Minister of Home Affairs, nominated Khanyile for chairperson of the Portfolio Committee on Home Affairs.
 She lost to the ANC's candidate, Bongani Bongo.

 Maimane resigned as DA leader in October 2019 and John Steenhuisen was voted in as interim leader in November.
 He temporarily retained Maimane's shadow cabinet, keeping Khanyile in her position.

 On 20 February 2020, she accused ANC deputy whip Dorries Dlakude of instigating gender-based violence.
 Dlakude then said that Khanyile must bring a substantive motion to back up her claim.
 Khanyile was promoted to Shadow Minister of Home Affairs on that same day.
 On 5 December 2020, Khanyile was reappointed as Shadow Minister of Home Affairs by John Steenhuisen in his first shadow cabinet reshuffle since he was elected leader for a full term at the 2020 Democratic Alliance Federal Congress.

+Khanyile was re-elected to the National Assembly in the 2024 general election.